 1) Breathing Exercises

 Deep breathing is an easy stress reliever that has numerous benefits for the body, including oxygenating the blood, which ‘wakes up’ the brain, relaxing muscles and quieting the mind.
 Breathing exercises are especially helpful because it can be done anywhere and these can quickly de-stress.
-Abdominal breathing and Yogic full breathing are good example.
+Abdominal breathing and Yogic full breathing are good examples.

 One can imagine oneself achieving goals like becoming healthier and more relaxed, doing well at tasks, and handling conflict in better ways.
 Also, visualizing oneself doing well on tasks one can improve one’s performance through visualizations.

 Your sense of touch is closely linked to your state of mind and is vital to your sense of well-being.
 Work with this need by getting a massage from a friend or a professional.
-If neither is available, you can use do self message which will also work great in promoting circulation, releasing tension, and helping you feel more relaxed.
+If neither is available, you can use do self-message which will also work great in promoting circulation, releasing tension, and helping you feel more relaxed.

 5) Instant Relaxation Technique